Published on 25th March 2022

 The lifesaving abilities of AEDs are rapidly becoming more well-known – so much so that more people are considering purchasing one to use in their homes.

 Most of us are familiar with seeing defibrillators in public places – but should you keep an AED at home, just in case?
 Are defibrillators suitable for a home environment?
 The answer is a resounding yes – here we explain why.

 One of the main drivers behind campaigns to increase the number of defibrillators nationwide is the unpredictability of SCA – it can strike anytime, anywhere – often without warning.

 Whilst the main focus of most campaigns is on increasing the availability of AEDs in public places and social settings (which is welcome and necessary), few people consider the advantages of having a defibrillator close by in a domestic setting – even fewer know what to do should SCA occur.
-Without an AED, survival rates fall to just 5% or less – so whilst manual CPR does have an important role to play, often it can’t be relied upon to save the life of someone in sudden cardiac arrest.
+Survival rates decrease rapidly with every minute that passes without the prompt use of a defibrillator or CPR – so whilst manual CPR does have an important role to play, often it can’t be relied upon solely to save the life of someone in sudden cardiac arrest.